gpozzi/index_general/README.md

 - 💬 [NLP](https://github.com/gpozzi/machine-learning/tree/master/acamica-data-scientist/nlp): The goal of this project is to be able to predict the score that a user would set given a review by using an Amazon dataset that contained reviews about different products. `Stopwords removal` `Stemming` `Lemmatization` `Seaborn` `Matplotlib` `Wordcloud` `Tf-Idf` `GaussianNB` `Random Forest` `LinearSVC` `GridsearchCV`

-- 🐶 [Dognition](https://github.com/gpozzi/sql-projects/tree/main/managing-big-data-with-sql/dognition): Dognition is a company that sells dogs personality tests.
-The goal of this business case is to figure out what changes it could implement to increase the number of tests users complete on their website. `MySQL` `Exploratory Data Analysis`
+- 🐶 [Dognition](https://github.com/gpozzi/sql-projects/tree/main/managing-big-data-with-sql/dognition): MySQL scripts that query a database of a company that sells dogs personality tests.
+A thorough data exploration has been performed to figure out what business changes it could implement to increase the number of tests users complete on their website. `MySQL` `Exploratory Data Analysis`

 - 🏅 [#mavenolympicschallenge](https://github.com/gpozzi/data-visualization/tree/main/olympics-dashboard): Given a dataset with 271.116 athletes that participated into different Olympics editions from Athens 1896 to Rio 2016, I developed a dashboard to capture the history of the Olympic Games. `Dataviz` `Tableau` `Figma`.